blog Oracle blog in Spanish

 STEPS TO FOLLOW FOR THE INSTALLATION OF APEX

-In this post, it is assumed that we already have an Oracle Database installed, in our case Oracle 19.20 on Red Hat Enterprise Linux 9 operating system.
+In this post, we assume that we already have an Oracle database installed, in our case Oracle 19.20 on the Red Hat Enterprise Linux 9 operating system.

 1) WE CREATE THE TABLESPACE WHERE THE APEX INSTALLATION WILL BE PERFORMED